Dead List: The Elderly in Horror Movies

 The Picture of Dorian Gray (1945)

 The Oscar Wilde novel was brought to life on the silver screen.
 This is one of the foremost explorations of the pursuit of eternal youth.
-In fact, when somebody seems to not have aged after many years, the adage that there must be a portrait moldering in the attic somewhere is still a concept that resonates.
+When somebody seems not to have aged after many years, the adage that there must be a portrait moldering in the attic somewhere is still a concept that resonates.
 This Victorian tale of wish fulfillment transfers the aging process of Dorian Gray onto his oil portrait, which ages gruesomely.
 Not exactly aging gracefully, but then again, it is a curse, so you’d have to expect the results to be rather grotesque.

 Betty Davis and Joan Crawford in Whatever Happened to Baby Jane?
 (1962)